dexit/Password-Generator/README.md

 ![This is the Screenshot ](./Screenshot1.jpg)
 ###  Usage example
 ![This is the Usage Example](./usage-example.gif)

-## This password generator includes the following
-Asks complexity questions, and based on the answer creates the character array for password generation.
-Then uses the array to generate the needed lengths password.
-Looks out for the user providing less 8 than or over 128 character lengths, and gives the user another chance to restart, else just shows a message.

-!!
-Just extra !!
-Also adds the output in console.log, so it is easier to follow.
-Also copies the password to the clipboard.

 ### This Password generator follows the outlined use case
 GIVEN I need a new, secure password